 - Collecting and/or analyzing spectroscopy and EEG data, and/or induced electrical fields (Some knowledge of signals and systems will be helpful in this role).

 - Modeling neural populations and simulating electrophysiological responses.

-The lab is not currently accepting additional undergraduate students.
-Please check back for Spring 2019 positions!
+The lab is currently accepting undergraduate research assistants for Fall 2019.